restofles/AmbevChallenge/README.md

 # Ambev Challenge Project

+📜 <strong>Letter to My Future Bosses</strong>

+Dear Future Bosses,

+If you are reading this, congratulations - you’ve just unlocked a hidden level of the hiring process: my README file.
+This is not just code.
+This is a declaration of intent.

+I promise to break fewer things in production than I break in my kitchen (and that’s saying a lot).

+I strongly believe in clean code… except when deadlines look like fast food drive-thrus.

+My English may not always be perfect, but the results show up clearly on the burndown chart. 📉

+Deadlines may run fast, but I run faster (with a little help from caffeine and Git stash).

+And yes, after delivering on time, I’ll always be ready for a happy hour — especially if there’s Ambev beer. 🍺

+So here’s the deal: if you like engineers who write code that runs, containers that don’t explode, and jokes that sometimes land… then maybe, just maybe, we’ll be a perfect match.

+Sincerely,
+The candidate who already dockerized your future happiness.

+Now, seriously — how to run this project:

 This project contains a **.NET 8 backend**, a **Next.js frontend**, and a **SQL Server 2022 database running in Docker**.
 The stack is designed to run locally with minimal setup.